People on Earth Whose Wealth Is Greater Than $100 Billion

 Credit: flickr

 Bill Gates co-founded Microsoft in 1975 and made over $100 billion by 1999.
 Today, most of his wealth is managed through Cascade Investment, which holds stakes in everything from waste management to farming.
-He passed the $130 billion mark in 2021 but dropped slightly due to large donations.
+He holds steady around the $103 billion mark, a figure that reflects his continuous, large-scale global donations.

 Steve Ballmer